Rex Pilbeam: 1953 attempted murder

-Just over a year into his first term, Rex Pilbeam escalated to national notoriety when he was shot in the chest by a former lover.
-He was shot on Lion Creek Road in the early hours of 8 June 1953 by 26-year-old Jean Frances McGregor Jennings with a .22 calibre revolver.
+Just over a year into his first term, Pilbeam was shot in the chest by a former lover.
+He was shot on Lion Creek Road in the early hours of 8 June 1953, by 26-year-old Jean Frances McGregor Jennings with a .22 calibre revolver.
 After being shot, Pilbeam drove himself home despite his bullet wound.
 Upon arriving home, his wife called an ambulance and Pilbeam was taken to Tannachy Hospital where he was a patient for several weeks.
 Doctors said that he suffered a single bullet wound, and the bullet was embedded near his spine.
 Jennings was arrested the day after shooting Pilbeam and was charged with unlawfully attempting to kill.

 Details of Pilbeam's adulterous affair with Jennings were revealed during court proceedings in the weeks after the incident.
 The affair had commenced in 1949 and ended in mid-1952.
-It was revealed that during the affair Pilbeam had visited Jennings in Brisbane a number of times, bought her jewellery, made promises of marriage and had even stayed with Jennings at a hotel in [Maroochydore, Queensland|Maroochydore] under assumed names.
+It was revealed that during the affair Pilbeam had visited Jennings in Brisbane a number of times, bought her jewellery, made promises of marriage and had even stayed with Jennings at a hotel in Maroochydore under assumed names.

-Jennings had worked as a typist at the Rockhampton Agricultural Society from 1945 until 1950 before deciding to go to [Brisbane, Queensland|Brisbane].
+Jennings had worked as a typist at the Rockhampton Agricultural Society from 1945 until 1950 before deciding to go to Brisbane.
 She worked at various firms in Brisbane before returning to Rockhampton in October 1952, when Pilbeam was several months into his first term as mayor.
 Prior to the shooting, Jennings had been asking Pilbeam to be reinstated in her old job at the Rockhampton Agricultural Society and when he refused to help, Jennings threatened to publicly release love letters that he had written.

-On 30 August 1953 Jennings was found guilty of attempted murder by a jury, and she was sentenced to two years gaol, but the sentence was suspended on a £100 bond.
+On 30 August 1953, Jennings was found guilty of attempted murder by a jury, and she was sentenced to two years gaol, but the sentence was suspended on a £100 bond.

 Following the verdict, Pilbeam announced his resignation as mayor of Rockhampton City Council and asked for the people of Rockhampton to be given the opportunity to decide whether he deserved to continue to be mayor following the shooting and the details of his affair becoming public knowledge.
 Pilbeam was re-elected on 31 October 1953, but with a significantly reduced majority.

-Despite the affair with Jennings, he remained married to his wife Barbara and the two were married for 67 years before she died in 1994.
+Despite the affair with Jennings, Pilbeam remained married to his wife Barbara and the two were married for 67 years before she died in 1994.